thrutheframe/Tiki3/README.md

 Mellow for sharing with me the STEP file of their NF-Zone hotend.

 Thingiverse and anyone/organisation that I forgot to give credit to.

+Please do share your make on Thingiverse: https://www.thingiverse.com/thing:4949727

 FAQs: